 Excess – In cases where the solar system generates more power than you use directly, the power will be returned to the power grid via your electricity retailer.

 Paid – Since you are sending power to the grid, you are technically owed money through the Feed-In Tariff (or FIT).
 Your energy retailer will pay your FIT to you each billing cycle, either in the form of an account credit or a direct payment.
 The current FIT rate is 11.3c (As of July 2017).

-– You are reducing your reliance on fossil fuels.
+- limiting your reliance on fossil fuels

-– You are shielding yourself against the increasing cost of electricity.
+- shielding yourself against increasing electricity costs